JohnEarnest/Decker/docs/lil.md

 time:sys             # <system>
 time.now             # 1636682495
 ```
 Interfaces cannot be defined from Lil programs- they are furnished by a host application like Decker.
 Consult Decker's manual for a description of the interfaces you can use in your scripts.
-Many "utility" interfaces offer considerably more efficient ways of performing operations than with raw Lil alone: of particular note are the `Array` interface, which provides a mutable data structure for manipulating and parsing binary data, the `Bits` interface, which provides functions for performing bitwise arithmetic, and the `Image` interface, which offers a variety of ways to manipulate two-dimensional arrays of bytes in bulk.
+Many "utility" interfaces offer considerably more efficient ways of performing operations than with raw Lil alone:

+- The _Array_ interface provides mutable, sliceable data structures for manipulating and parsing binary data.
+- The _KeyStore_ interface provides mutable dictionaries.
+- The _Image_ interface provides mutable two-dimensional arrays and a variety of ways to manipulate them in bulk.
+- The _Bits_ interface provides functions for performing bitwise arithmetic.
+- The _RText_ interface provides functions for searching, altering, and otherwise manipulating plain strings and "rich-text" tables.

 It is not possible to enumerate the keys of an interface; they may have infinitely many keys, populated on the fly.
 Thus, the `in` operator will always return `0` when an interface is its right argument, and the `keys` operator will always return `()`.